fatmingwang/FM79979/Src/FM79979Engine/UDPOpenCV/UDPOpenCV/readme.txt

 2. Right click on project -> Add -> Existing Item..., and add the DLL file.
 3. Right click on the DLL file and select Properties.
 Change "Content" to "Yes".
 That's it!
 No modifications to the manifest are required.

+fatal error LNK1104: cannot open file '../../../lib/tess/Debug/leptonica-1.78.0d.lib'

+or

+miss leptonica-1.78.0d.dll

+take a look at

+FM79979\Doc\opencv\OCR

+use vcpkg to build tess

+copy the lib and dll to FM79979\Media